dgaydukov/cert-aws/sa/files/sa.md

 You can use EB with Docker:
 * single - you deploy docker file or built image.
 Use this when you want one docker per ec2 instance.
 If docker instance crushed/killed EB would restart it automatically.
 * multicontainer - in this case eb would manage ecs cluster for you.
 So you don't need to manually create ecs and decide how many nodes should be running there.
+Although most popular platform are supported, if you want to use new platform you can:
+* use custom image - complete 3 steps:
+    * create ec2 form one of eb ami (when create ec2 type beanstalk and choose your ami), ssh to it and do any modification, then create snapshot and ami from it
+    * delete ec2 after, cause you need it only for creating custom ami
+    * create app with any platform, go to capacity and change amiID (basically all platforms differ in amiID they use)
+* use custom platform - more advanced then custom image, you can create new platform from scratch, customize OS and scripts that EB runs on platform:
+    * create new ami for Ubuntu/RHEL/AmazonLinux using `Packer` - open source tool for creating machine images
+    * create a platform with `eb platform create`, this command return platformArn, which can be used later to create new apps on this platform

 ###### DMS
 Database Migration Service - used for easy migration between different db (like from MySql to DynamoDB), and also for data replication.
 Use it to migrate any supported db into s3 using `csv/parquet` format.